martinda/ivy-transitive-dep-study/README.md

     └── resolved-org.martin-level3-3.2.1.xml
 ```

+Further more, the folder `level3/dependencies` should contain the `level1` and `level2`
+dependencies, but it only contains the `level2` dependencies.

 I am looking for an explanation.
 I expect transitive dependencies to go all the way down to `level1`.